Post natal care

 leave the hospital, an appointment will be made for you to bring

 your baby to our midwife-led clinic.
 You can find out more

 From Monday 11th February 2019 visiting time on MB2 (postnatal

-ward) will change for visitors to 3pm - 8pm only.
+ward) will change to 3pm - 8pm for visitors.